-Walls designed for, and constructed from, the products can satisfy this
+Walls designed for, and constructed from, the product may satisfy this

 Regulation.
-See sections 8.1 to 8.3 and 8.6 of this Certificate.
+See sections 8.1 and 8.4 of this Certificate.

 Construction (Design and Management) Regulations 2015 Construction (Design and Management) Regulations (Northern Ireland) 2016

 Information in this Certificate may assist the client, designer (including Principal Designer) and contractor (including Principal Contractor) to address their obligations under these Regulations.